-The Court therefore always expects respect and civility among parties, both in and outside of the courtroom.
-The Court will not tolerate rudeness, unnecessary aggressive tactics, engendered bias, or personal attacks during the case.
+The Court therefore always expects civility among parties, both in and outside of the courtroom.
+The Court will not tolerate rudeness, aggressive tactics, engendered bias, or personal attacks during the case.
 Counsel and parties are expected to treat the Court and its staff, opposing counsel, parties, witnesses, jurors, and the court staff with courtesy and respect consistent with this Order and the Colorado Rules of Professional Conduct at all times.
 This applies to all conduct and communications, verbal and nonverbal, written and oral, in and out of the courtroom.
-In addition, attempts to harass or intimidate by threatening to seek meritless sanctions are contrary to the Colorado Rules of Professional Conduct and will not be tolerated.
+Attempts to harass or intimidate by threatening to seek meritless sanctions are contrary to the Colorado Rules of Professional Conduct and will not be tolerated.

-Expressions of opinion that tend to denigrate another's integrity are not persuasive to this Court, will not be well-received, and are more likely to reflect more negatively on the author than on the object of the remark.
-Adjectives, both in written pleadings and oral communications, should be used sparingly and never in a manner that maligns, denigrates, engenders bias, or otherwise attacks opposing counsel, party, or any person involved in the case.
+Expressions of opinion that tend to denigrate another's integrity are not persuasive, will not be well-received, and are more likely to reflect more negatively on the author than on the object of the remark.
+Adjectives, both in written pleadings and oral communications, should be used sparingly and never in a manner that maligns, denigrates, engenders bias, or otherwise attacks opposing counsel or any person involved in the case.